Discover the Dragonflies of Florida’s Nature Coast

 Common Nature Coast species of Dragonflies

 The red saddlebag (Tramea onusta) and black saddlebag (Tramea lacerata) are recognizable for the dark, saddlebag-like pattern found on their wings.
-I have seen a lot of these in the fields behind Lake Townsend Park, cruising along and then resting on a blade of grass or a
+I have seen a lot of these in the fields behind Lake Townsend Park, cruising along and then resting on a blade of grass or a tall weed.

 The common green darner (Anax junius) is a lovely, generally jewel-toned dragonfly.
 You can distinguish adult males thanks to their blue abdomens; females are green.
 Immature dragonflies of this species have violet abdomens.
 These are the ones that have landed on me while I lounged on the rivers.